Field format

 - Matches a dash.

-?
-Matches everything enclosed in the group.
+The second question mark means that it matches everything enclosed in the group.

 (?<InvoiceOrderNumber>(\d{4})) Captures four digits and assigns them to the named group, InvoiceOrderNumber, which is also the field type name for the order number header field.